pulumi/pulumi-hugo/themes/default/content/blog/migration-hub/index.md

 meta_image: "migration_hub.png"
 ---

-Today we are launching Pulumi's new Migration Hub, a comprehensive guide to help you more seamlessly adopt Pulumi no matter where you are coming from, whether that's Terraform, CloudFormation, ... or even manually provisioned resources not yet governed by an infrastructure as code solution.
-The Migration Hub also features many commercial offers for open source foundations, startups, and complementary migration services, to minimize switching costs and risks.
+Today we are launching Pulumi's new Migration Hub, a comprehensive guide to help you seamlessly adopt Pulumi no matter where you are coming from, whether that's Terraform, CloudFormation, ... or even manually provisioned resources not yet governed by an infrastructure as code solution.
+Our new Expert Services group is ready to roll up their sleeves to help you adopt Pulumi faster.
+The Migration Hub also features many commercial offers for open source foundations, startups, and complementary migration, to minimize switching costs and risks.
+It's never been easier to adopt Pulumi.

 <!--more-->